Find the Right Student Job.

 - Log back into Handshake and select your student employee(s).
 After clicking on your position, you will see a list of applicants.
 To the right of each applicant's name and information, click the menu button to see the options "Mark as Declined" and "Mark as Hired."
 Mark all students as either Hired or Declined.
 The system will email all the necessary information to HR for the students you select as "Hired."

 - Expire the job posting.
 This can be done by logging into Handshake and clicking on the job.
+This will prevent additional students from applying for your position.

 - Train your student on using electronic time sheets, as well as any other skills needed for the position.
 If you would like help in conducting this training, contact the CCCE or try using the tutorial videos in Lynda.com.
 These videos cover everything from social media marketing to customer service and more.